 Math 105, 106, 110, 135, 136, 140, 397, 495, and 499 will not count towards the Mathematics major or minor.

-Mathematics majors and minors who desire secondary certificates and/or middle school and area teaching endorsements should apply to the Teacher Education Program in their sophomore year.
-Those students should also refer to the Educational Studies curriculum description in this Catalog and the Teacher Education Handbook (http://www.iwu.edu/edstudies/handbooks/) for further information.
+Mathematics majors and minors who desire secondary education licensure and/or middle school teaching endorsements should apply to the Teacher Education Program in their sophomore year.
+Those students should also refer to the Educational Studies curriculum description in this Catalog and the Teacher Education Handbook (https://www.iwu.edu/edstudies/handbooks/) for further information.

-The Department of Mathematics maintains two computer labs.
+The Department of Mathematics maintains three computer labs.
 A Mathematics Learning Center (MLC) is also maintained throughout the academic year.
 It is staffed with student assistants under faculty supervision and is open to students enrolled in most first-year courses.